revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/HTML-CSS/HTML Introduction.md

 ---

-20. What are the various common lists for designing a web page in HTML5.
+20. What are the common lists for designing a web page in HTML5?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)